Bang1338/strawpng/docs/HOWITWORK.md

 2. Write vector data in JSON everytime you touch, note that they will split JSON for server processing vector easier - **THEORY**
 3. Everytime you touch, encrypt JSON data with AES (or something else) - **THEORY**
 4. Once you send, they close the websocket.
+5. Drawing gimmick(s) are sent to strawpage moderation.
+If it met the standard, they will approve to show it to user - **THEORY**

 No final data yet